Model Context Protocol: The Open Standard for AI Integrations

 Detailed explanation:

-The security architecture of MCP is based on the principle that users remain the final control authority :
+MCP's security architecture rests on the principle that the user remains the ultimate authority :

 | Principle | Meaning | Practical Implementation |